-CFEngine's software agents run on each individual computer but can communicate if they need to, as depicted the figure below.
+CFEngine's software agents are independent components that run on each individual computer.
+They can communicate if they need to, as depicted in the figure below.
 This means you don't have to arrange risky login credentials to run your network - and if something goes wrong with the communications network, CFEngine is where it needs to be to repair or protect the system during the outage.